Osprey Mutant 38L Review: 1 Year of Testing

 This is a 38L bag, but I’ve found Osprey sizing to be generous and have been able to fit a ton into this pack.

 On a typical cragging day, I’ve found the Osprey can fit a 70m rope inside a Metolius Ropemaster bag, a full set of 12 draws, harness, rap kit and GriGri, some cordelette, enough carabiners for a quad anchor + a few extras, 2 1L Hydroflasks, an extra layer, and of course smaller items like snacks, headlamp, knife, and med kit go in the removable lid.
 With this setup, my shoes and helmet get clipped to the outside of the bag.
-I’ve also managed to squeeze a .1-3 trad rack of Black Diamond cams on the top, though when that happens, I often end up throwing them on a shoulder sling instead as adding a trad rack to all of the above tends to max out the bag’s capacity.
+I’ve also managed to squeeze a .1-3 trad rack of Black Diamond cams on the top, though when that happens, I often end up carrying the rope outside the bag as it tends to max out the bag’s capacity.

 The Mutant shines in its specialized features.
 Its A-frame ski carry, ice tool attachments, and reinforced front panel make it well-suited for winter and alpine conditions.
 For both ice and rock use, the removable helmet carry and rope carry system allows for customizable and efficient carrying.
 The removable lid is also a huge plus, so you can shrink the pack depending on your adventure’s demands and pack load.